denten-courses/business-story/README.md

 Despite its popular image, works in this genre will lead us to profound philosophical questions about collective intelligence, personal belonging, the emergence of institutional agency, and the feeling of personal powerlessness in the face of large bureaucracies.
-Readings from Plato, Hobbes, Marx, Mary Douglas, Sarah Ahmed other institutional theorists will therefore anchor our weekly discussion.
+Readings from Plato, Hobbes, Marx, Mary Douglas, Sara Ahmed other institutional theorists will therefore anchor our weekly discussion.

 ## Course Structure